projectcalico/calico/master/getting-started/openstack/installation/redhat.md

     ... repeat for bridging agent and any others ...
     ```

-8. If this node is not a controller, install and start the Nova
+1. If this node is not a controller, install and start the Nova
     Metadata API.
 This step is not required on combined compute and
     controller nodes.

     ```
-    yum install openstack-nova-api
+    yum install -y openstack-nova-api
     service openstack-nova-metadata-api restart
     chkconfig openstack-nova-metadata-api on
     ```

-9. Install the BIRD BGP client.
+1. Install the BIRD BGP client.

     ```
     yum install -y bird bird6
     ```

-10. Install the `calico-compute` package.
+1. Install the `calico-compute` package.

     ```
-    yum install calico-compute
+    yum install -y calico-compute
     ```

-11. Configure BIRD.
-By default {{site.prodname}} assumes that you'll be deploying a
+1. Configure BIRD.
+By default {{site.prodname}} assumes that you will deploy a
     route reflector to avoid the need for a full BGP mesh.
-To this end,
+To this end, it
-    it includes useful configuration scripts that will prepare a BIRD
+    includes configuration scripts to prepare a BIRD config file with a single
-    config file with a single peering to the route reflector.
-If that's
+    peering to the route reflector.
+If that's correct for your network, you can
-    correct for your network, you can run either or both of the
+    run either or both of the following commands.
-    following commands.

     For IPv4 connectivity between compute hosts: